nandiheath/microservice-example-hello/README.md

 To run in docker, enviroment variables should be provided otherwise default values will be used Enviroment variables are listed in ```.env-sample```

+### Exceptions

+The dockerized image is running with [pm2-docker](http://pm2.keymetrics.io/) , which will monitor the process and restart if process failed.
+The settings such as restart count are stored inside ```server.config.js```

 ## TODOs